alameenpa/ecommerce-app/README.md

 -   cp .env.example .env

-Set the database connection in .env
+Set the database connection,email configurations in .env

 Generate a new application key